Ecarrion/Quick-Translate/README.markdown

 # Quick Translate: Chrome Extension

-This is a simple extension for translating english words or phrases to spanish using Google and Wordnet apis.
+This is a simple extension for define or translate your language those fancy words or phrases that you don't know using Google and Wordnet apis.

 ##Usage